lperrin/infinitable/README.md

 });
 ```

+`model` is either a JavaScript array or a function that returns a JavaScript array.
+Each element of
+the array will be rendered to a cell by the `render` function.
+Cell models can take any form you want.

-You must provide the `renderRow` function, which generates a DOM node with the model.
+You must also provide the `render` function, which generates a DOM node with the model.
 For example:

 ```javascript
 function renderRow(data) {